wp-plugins/robo-gallery/readme.txt

 *   **Advanced Compatibility** -  in our gallery we implement advanced compatibility options to avoid conflict with libraries of another plugins and theme.
 You can switch between modes to find properly value for your gallery and your case.
 *   **Advanced Social Sharing** -  advanced social sharing functionality in lightbox.
 Implemented deep linking functionality for the gallery images social sharing services Facebook, Twitter, Pinterest, Google+
 *   **Click Thumbnails** - advanced click functionality.
 You can use click on buttons or on the gallery thumbnails to enlarge gallery image or open gallery image link.
 With new functionality you can combine absolutely different features of the gallery clicking functionality.
+*   **Gallery alignment** - implemented gallery alignment option.
+Possible to select one from implemented alignment modes: left, right, center for gallery alignment inside post or page content.
+Alignment could be disabled.

 = Gallery Pro Key Features =